There's many a slip 'twixt the cup and the lip: Origin

-Erasmus translated the Greek verse proverb into Latin verse as Multa cadunt inter calicem supremaque labra in Adagia (1523).
+The Latin proverb is quoted in Robert Burton's The Anatomy of Melancholy (1621).

 English proverb

-An English translation of Erasmus' 1523 work by Richard Taverner in 1539 rendered the proverb as "Many thynges fall betwene the cuppe and the mouth ...
+An English translation of Erasmus's 1523 work by Richard Taverner in 1539 rendered the proverb as "Many thynges fall betwene the cuppe and the mouth ...
 Betwene the cuppe and the lyppes maye come many casualties".

 The proverb appears in English also in William Lambarde's A Perambulation of Kent in 1576: "[M]any things happen (according to the proverbe) betweene the Cup and the Lippe".
 In the same year, George Pettie added to it: "Many things (as the saying is) happens betweene the cup and the lip, many thinges chaunce betweene the bourde and the bed" in Petite Palace.

-The version "manye thinges fall betweene the cup and the lippe" appears in 1580 in John Lyly's Euphues and His England.

-In Ben Jonson's play, A Tale of a Tub (1633) Erasmus's text is explicitly quoted and expanded: "Multa cadunt inter—you can ghesse the rest. /Many things fall betweene the cup, and lip: /And though they touch, you are not sure to drinke."
+The version "many thinges fall betweene the cup and the lip" appears in 1580 in John Lyly's Euphues and His England.
+In Ben Jonson's play, A Tale of a Tub (1633) the Latin proverb is partly mentioned, then explained: "But thus you see th' old Adage verified, / Multa cadunt inter—you can guess the reſt. / Many things fall between the Cup and Lip: / And though they touch, you are not sure to drink."

 The Macmillan Book of Proverbs erroneously states that Miguel de Cervantes referenced the proverb in Don Quixote in 1605.
 However, although some English translations use the proverb, what is in the original text is a different, though similar, proverb: "Del dicho al hecho hay gran trecho" (More easily said than done).